Information Elicitation for Bayesian Auctions: Introduction

 \subsection{Discussions}

-\paragraph{The use of scoring rules.} Since crowdsourced mechanisms elicit the players' private knowledge about each other's value distributions, it is not surprising that we will use {\em proper scoring rules} \cite{brier1950verification, gneiting2007strictly} to reward the players for their reported knowledge, as in information elicitation \cite{miller2005eliciting, radanovic2013robust}.
-However, the role of scoring rules here is not as significant.

-Indeed, the difficulties in designing crowdsourced mechanisms are to guarantee that, even without rewarding the players for their knowledge, (1) it is dominant for each player to report his true values, (2) reporting his true knowledge {\em never hurts him}, and (3) the resulting revenue approximates the desired benchmark.
-Following the widely adopted convention that a player tells the truth as long as lying does not strictly benefit him, we are done when all three properties hold.
-Accordingly, in Sections \ref{sec:k=0} and \ref{sec:partial} we focus on designing crowdsourced mechanisms without rewarding the players for their knowledge.
+\paragraph{The use of scoring rules.} Since our mechanisms elicit the players' knowledge about each other's value distributions, we will use {\em scoring rules} (see, e.g., \cite{brier1950verification}) to reward the players for their reported knowledge, as typical in information elicitation.
+However, the use of scoring rules does not solve the main problems in our auctions.
+Indeed, because a player's utility comes both from the reward and from participating in the auction, the difficulties in designing information elicitation mechanisms are to guarantee that, even without rewarding the players for their knowledge, (1) it is dominant for each player to report his true values, (2) reporting his true knowledge {\em never hurts him}, and (3) the resulting revenue approximates the desired benchmark.

-Scoring rules are used later solely to break the utility-ties and make it {\em strictly better} for a player to report his true knowledge, and they are used in a straightforward manner.
-In Appendix \ref{sec:buyknowledge}, we demonstrate how to add scoring rules to our mechanisms.
+Accordingly, in Sections \ref{sec:k=0} and \ref{sec:partial} we focus on designing information elicitation mechanisms without rewarding the players.
+Scoring rules are used later solely to break the utility-ties and make it {\em strictly better} for a player to report his true knowledge.
+In Appendix \ref{sec:buyknowledge}, we show how to add scoring rules to our mechanisms.

 \paragraph{Extensions of our results.} In our main results, the seller asks the players to report the distributions in their entirety, without being concerned with the communication complexity for doing so.
-This allows us to focus on the main difficulties in aggregating the players' knowledge.
-In Appendix~\ref{app:efficient}, we show how to modify our mechanisms so that the players only report a small amount of information about the distributions.
+This is common in information elicitation and allows us to focus on the main difficulties in aggregating the players' knowledge.
+In Appendix \ref{app:efficient}, we show how to modify our mechanisms so that the players only report a small amount of information about the distributions.

 Furthermore, in the main body of this paper we consider auction settings where a player $i$'s knowledge about another player $i'$ for an item $j$ is exactly the prior distribution $\cD_{i'j}$.
 This simplifies the description of the knowledge graphs.
-In Appendix~\ref{app:refine}, we consider settings where a player may observe private signals about other players and can further refine the prior.
+In Appendix \ref{app:refine}, we consider settings where a player may observe private signals about other players and can further refine the prior.